sohamvg/IITbazaar/README.md

 # IITbazaar
-# (Not completed yet)
-A web portal to buy and sell items in the campus made using django ( will be hosted on heroku soon :D ).
+A web portal to buy and sell items in the campus made using django ( it is hosted on heroku at http://iit-bazaar.herokuapp.com/ ).
 Check at 13th March for complete experience.
 # To install dependencies
 * django and python 3.6+ should be installed.
 ```